Thesys-lab/parity-models/clipper-parm/EXPERIMENTS.md

 **NOTE:** Depending on the capabilities of your machine, this may run slowly or overwhelm the machine.
-We have therefore developed "dummy" models to be used specifically in this setting in [local_exp.py](run/local_exp.py).
-The models deployed here do not actually perform inference, they just return a list of floats.
+We have therefore developed "dummy" models to be used specifically in this setting which will be used when passing the `--local` flag to `run_exp.py`, as seen in the command above.
+The models deployed here do not actually perform inference, but simply return a list of floats.
 Models are thus computationally inexpensive and unlikely to overwhelm a system.
 We note that this dummy variant is **NOT** intended to be used for performance evaluation, but rather for exercising the scripts